Religious Freedom Argument

 Unfortunately, our freedoms are not always that clearly identifiable.
 Take as an example, in late twentieth century, the US government passed, in high majority, Religious Freedom Restoration Act (RFRA).
 The understood intent of RFRA was to ensure freedoms that could be infringed upon by governments.
 It helped prevent the government from intruding on religious freedoms through general regulation.
 It attempted to curb perceived intrusions on religious freedoms within minority groups.
 One example is the use of Peyote by Native Americans.
 The courts interpreted constitutional law to not protect the use of this hallucinogen.
 In response to cases like this, the US government overwhelmingly passed the RFRA.
 However, the RFRA has also been used to seek freedoms to discriminate or deny others’ freedoms.
 This was overturned as it applies to states, but is still applicable to federal government.
 Many states have adopted similar regulations.

 Arguably, the Declaration of Independence, by mentioning a creator, also implies a presumption that a greater being exists that governs by endowing these rights.
 Unlike “freedom” being represented as life, liberty, and happiness; neither the Declaration of Independence or Constitution broach a definition for religion.
 The dictionary definition of religion leaves some uncertainty to what is used.
 Nearly all dictionaries define it as a relationship to god, gods, spirits or similar supreme being(s).
 Cambridge defines it as “the belief in and worship of a god or gods, or any such system of belief and worship.”
-This definition inclusively describes the supreme entities, but allow for a more nuanced “system” to be included.
+This definition inclusively describes the supreme entities, but allows for a more nuanced “system” to be included.

 The First Amendment to the Constitution outlines that Congress cannot impose restrictions on religion nor institute one as accepted.
 “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof….”
 (Amend.
 I.)

 The Law Dictionary offers an alternative definition with citation of legal decisions to support its interpretation: “As used in constitutional provisions forbidding the ‘establishment of religion,’ the term means a particular system of faith and worship recognized and practised by a particular church, sect, or denomination.”
 The specific identification as practices conducted in “church, sect or denomination,” omitting individual, for being recognized could lead to overly limited application.
-This possibly could deny a person from coming to an individual awakening to a belief system which perform that point never existed.
+This possibly could deny a person from coming to an individual awakening to a belief system which before that point never existed.

 Jesse Choper, a law professor at University of Berkeley, published the article Defining Religion in the First Amendment in 1982 describing the lack of definition for religion in legal documents.
 Choper explains the separation of church and state by examining how these are constructed through the “establishment” and “free exercise” clauses.
 He offers another definition taken from legal reference.
 First, the definition must identify the thought process associated with the term “religion.”
 Second, it must be defined broad enough to allow application to unforeseen interpretations.
 He specifically mentions traditional beliefs, new beliefs, adaptation of existing beliefs, and “nonconformist” beliefs.
 Choper also identifies areas that should be avoided, such as thought processes and behaviors.
 Additionally, he tells the reader “its ultimate form must serve purposes beyond the specific visions of the framers, even assuming that they may be discerned” (Choper, 1982).